Swede 55 Successors

 Swede 75 Kiel-Schilksee May 1992 – Foto Swedesail

-Due to its enlarged upwind sailarea this attempt to relaunch Swede 55 obtained the nameplate 75.
-As a matter of fact it is a Swede 55 Mark II with a powerful rig.
+Due to its enlarged upwind sail area, this attempt to relaunch Swede 55 obtained the nameplate 75.
+As a matter of fact, it is a Swede 55 Mark II with a powerful rig.
 More lead located slightly deeper enables the boat to carry a 62 sqm main and a 43 sqm jib.
-The impressive 72′ (22 m) spar is about 13ft/4 metres longer than that one of Swede 55.
+The impressive 72′ (22 m) spar is about 13ft (ca. 4 m) longer than that one of Swede 55.

-Fractional rigged the mast is secured by runners plus checkstays.
+Fractional rigged, the mast is secured by runners plus check stays.
 Two boats were delivered in 1989, one named Universal Heartbeat.
-This one used to race in Southampton waters, Scotland and the mediterranean, sailing the Three Peaks race and La Nioulargue of Saint Tropez.
+This one used to race in Southampton waters, Scotland, and the Mediterranean, sailing the Three Peaks race and La Nioulargue of Saint-Tropez.
 It later returned via Germany to Sweden.
 I sold the prototype from Sweden to Germany in 1995.
-The 75 was laminated in the original Swede 55 mould (different appendages and interiour) and is now offered as Swede 52.
+The 75 was laminated in the original Swede 55 mould (different appendages and Interior) and is now offered as Swede 52.

 Length over all52′ 6″ – 16 m